-Teaching is central to the mission of the field of Chicana/o Studies.
-As a doctoral student, we expect you to obtain a minimum of one year of teaching experience as a Teaching Assistant (TA) in our department -even if you are fully funded by foundation fellowships.
+Teaching is central to the mission of the field of CCAS.
+As a doctoral student, we expect you to obtain a minimum of one year of teaching experience as a Teaching Assistant (TA)in our department -even if you are fully funded by foundation fellowships

-495: First-time TAs must take Chicana/o Studies 495, a course designed to prepare you to be an effective university instructor.
-We strongly recommend completing 495 before undertaking your first TAship, to be well prepared for the challenges of university teaching.
+495: First-time TAs must take CCAS 495, a course designed to prepare you to be an effective university instructor.
+We strongly recommend completing 495 before undertakingyour first TAship, to be well prepared for the challenges of university teaching.